hackclub/team/README.md

 As I'm building out The Hack Foundation's new website, and need a team page for that as well, I thought it would be worthwile to have one source of truth for teams' descriptions.

-There is an automation on the Airtable base that POSTS to the `notify_team_change` function when a record is updated.
+(There is an automation on the Airtable base that POSTs to `fn notify_team_change` when a record is updated.)